aimer63/fire/README.md

 ## Key Components

 - **Configuration**
   User inputs are provided in TOML files (e.g., `config.toml`, `carlo.toml`, `imerio.toml`).
-These files specify initial wealth, income, expenses, planned contributions, asset allocation, economic assumptions (returns, inflation), and simulation parameters.
+These files specify initial wealth, income, expenses, planned contributions, asset allocation, economic assumptions (returns, inflation), simulation parameters, and market shocks.

-- **DeterministicInputs Model**
-  The `DeterministicInputs` class in `config.py` defines all user-controllable parameters, such as:
-  - Initial investment and bank balance
-  - Bank account bounds (for liquidity management)
-  - Simulation duration
-  - Salary and pension details (amounts, inflation adjustment, timing)
+  All configuration sections are validated and parsed using Pydantic models in `config.py`:
+  - `DeterministicInputs`: User-controllable parameters (wealth, expenses, salary, pension, etc.)
+  - `EconomicAssumptions`: Asset return/inflation means and standard deviations
-  - Regular and planned contributions/expenses
+  - `PortfolioAllocations`: Asset allocation weights and rebalancing schedule
-  - House purchase cost
-  - Total Expense Ratio (TER)
+  - `SimulationParameters`: Number of simulations and other global settings
+  - `Shocks`: List of market shock events (year, asset, magnitude)

 - **Simulation Engine**
   The main simulation logic is in `simulation.py`.
 For each run, it: